Why won't my printer print this queue item? Using the queue inspector

 This matching-not-moving behaviour is explained in full in queue groups.
 If items seem to "not move" to where you expect, that article is the one to read.

-Compatibility reason: it's a virtual group item
+It's a virtual group item

+Inspector label: Virtual group.
 If the item lives in a virtual queue group, it is never sent to a real printer by design.
 Virtual groups are for tracking work you're not actually starting through SimplyPrint (outsourced or off-platform jobs), so there's nothing to match - you advance these by hand with +1 finished and Mark finished.

 What to change: